Niger: Education

-The literacy rate of Niger is estimated to be 35.6% (47.9% male and 25.7% female) according to the CIA, and 38% (46% male and 30% female) according to the World Bank, both as of 2022.
+The literacy rate is 35.6% (47.9% male and 25.7% female) according to the CIA, and 38% (46% male and 30% female) according to the World Bank, both as of 2022.
 Primary education in Niger is compulsory for six years.
-The primary school enrollment and attendance rates are low, particularly for girls.
-In 1997, the gross primary enrollment rate was 29.3 percent, and in 1996, the net primary enrollment rate was 24.5 percent.
+Primary school enrollment and attendance rates are low, particularly for girls.
+In 1997 the gross primary enrollment rate was 29.3 percent, and in 1996 the net primary enrollment rate was 24.5 percent.

 About 60 percent of children who finish primary schools are boys, as the majority of girls rarely attend school for more than a few years.
 Children are often forced to work rather than attend school, particularly during planting or harvest periods.
-Nomadic children in the north of the country often do not have access to schools.
+Nomadic children in the north often do not have access to schools.